Ernakulam district: History

 Ernakulam has played a part in the political history of south India since ancient times.
 The Jews, Syrians, Arabs, Chinese, Dutch, British, and Portuguese seafarers followed the sea route to the Kingdom of Cochin and left their impressions on the town.
 The port at Kozhikode held superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.
 In 1664, the municipality of Fort Kochi was established by Dutch Malabar, making it the first municipality in Indian subcontinent, which got dissolved when the Dutch authority got weaker in 18th century.

 In 1896, the Maharaja of Cochin initiated local administration by forming a town council in Ernakulam.
-Initially, The district's headquarters were located in the portion of the city known as Ernakulam, which gave the district its name; the headquarters was relocated afterwards to Kakkanad.
+Following the formation of the state of Kerala in 1956, Ernakulam district was subsequently formed on 1 April 1958.
+Initially, the district headquarters were located in Ernakulam which was later relocated to Kakkanad.
 In the year 1998, Kuttampuzha village was added to the district from Idukki district following which the district got a political boundary with neighbouring state of Tamil Nadu.
 There is no interstate road that connects the district with the neighbouring state through this border.

 Geography

 The Ernakulam district covers an area of 2408 km2 on the Western Coastal Plains of India.
 It is surrounded by the Thrissur District to the north, the Idukki District and Coimbatore District to the east, Alappuzha and Kottayam to the south and the Laccadive Sea to the west.
 The district is divided geographically into highland, midland, and coastal area.
 The altitude of the highlands is about 300 m.
 The Periyar River, Kerala's longest, flows through all the taluks except Muvattupuzha.
 The Muvattupuzha River and a branch of the Chalakkudy River also flow through the district.
 The average yearly rainfall in the district is 3,432 mm.
-The district has a moderate climate and mostly falls within the Malabar Coast moist forests ecoregion, while the highlands are part of the South Western Ghats moist deciduous forests ecoregion.Some parts of the Idamalayar Reserve Forest and Mankulam Forest Division have Sholas but these parts are inaccessible by road.
+The district has a moderate climate and mostly falls within the Malabar Coast moist forests ecoregion, while the highlands are part of the South Western Ghats moist deciduous forests ecoregion.
+Some parts of the Idamalayar Reserve Forest and Mankulam Forest Division have Sholas but these parts are inaccessible by road.
 The Idamalayar Reserve Forest, and Edamalakkudy.
 Many types of sand, soil, and rocks are abundant here.
 Cochin International Airport is located in the northern part of the district at Nedumbassery, Kochi.

 The district houses two Urban Agglomerations, Kochi and Kothamangalam.
-Kochi is the largest city in the state, and 17th most populous in the country according to the Ministry of Housing and Urban Affairs rankings based on the 2011 Census, with an area of over 843km2 and 2.12 million population.
+Kochi is the largest city in the state, and 17th most populous in the country according to the Ministry of Housing and Urban Affairs rankings based on the 2011 Census, with an area of over 843 km2 and 2.12 million population.